Zanzibar, Arusha, Lake Manyara National Park, Tarangire National Park, Olduvai Gorge, Ngorongoro Crater, Serengeti, Bwejuu – Paje Beach

 A scenic road winds towards the Ngorongoro Crater rim, mischievous baboons watching the road as you ascend through a verdant forest.
 Even by East Africa's lofty standards, this inactive volcano is a freak of nature.
 Known as Africa's “Garden of Eden,” the Ngorongoro crater floor is home to a permanent population of 30,000 mammals.
 But from above it's a bird that catches the eye, innumerable flamingos turning the lake pink, their shocking color juxtaposed against the rich green landscape.

-On day five your afternoon isn't scheduled, and some might enjoy savoring the view and relaxing in the tranquil surroundings of the Ngorongoro Crater Lodge.
+On day five your afternoon isn't scheduled, and some might enjoy savoring the view and relaxing in the tranquil surroundings of your lodge.
 This is one of Tanzania's most sublime lodges, and it immaculately blends local Maasai tradition with modern luxury.
 A butler quietly caters to all your needs while Maasai warriors ensure no wildlife gets too close.
 From your intimate wooden deck you can watch the Ngorongoro procession.
 First a small herd of zebra descends into the crater.
 Then a large bull elephant.
 Now three Maasai herdsmen carrying spears.
 On this relaxed afternoon, others might prefer walking along the crater rim or making a visit to a local Maasai village.
 Whatever you choose, it's an afternoon indulging in a world that hasn't changed for hundreds of years.

 Anticipation hangs in the air as the first blades of light tinge the morning sky.
 Descending the steep crater slopes you head into the world's largest intact caldera for a full day on safari.
 An eerie silence accompanies the fading mist, and the crater's residents are on full alert.
 Morning time offers ideal hunting conditions and lion prides are roaming through the crater, considering what's going to be on the breakfast menu.
 Perhaps a waterbuck that's hiding in the Lerai forest, or an old Thompson's gazelle that stands lonely and fearful.
 No, this lion pride is after a feast.
 A common eland usually weighs over half a ton and their distinctly straight horns provide a dangerous defense.
 But the proliferation of lions in the crater is partly explained by their superior hunting skills.
 It's extremely rare to visit Ngorongoro Crater and not see at least a couple of lion prides.
 They could be lazing in the shade, their stomach's full and their glorious manes just meters from the safari truck.
 Or you could have front row seats as they stalk and pounce on prey.